zulip/zulip-mobile/docs/developer-guide.md

 **zulip-mobile** uses the Redux for state management and data flow.
 Please read the [Redux docs](http://redux.js.org) for more information on the Redux architecture and terminology (such as actions, reducers and stores).

-At a high-level, all state in the app is immutable and stored in one place.
-Modifying state requires new copies of each data structure or structural sharing via [Immutable.js](https://facebook.github.io/immutable-js/).
+At a high-level, global app state should be immutable and is stored in centralized place.
+Modifying state requires new copies of each data structure.

 We use selectors to extract (or select) data from Redux Stores.
 [Learn more about the concept of selectors](http://redux.js.org/docs/recipes/ComputingDerivedData.html) We might use [Reselect](https://github.com/reactjs/reselect) for memoized selectors, when/if need for more performance arises.